jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 geom_lin_intrplt(gjfname1, gjfname2, n)
 ```

 The `mirror_wfn` function transforms a molecule into its mirror image by multiplying all z-components of Cartesian coordinates with -1.
 Besides, the MO coefficients as well as density matrix in the .fch(k) file are updated.
-For exmaple, if we provide a chrial molecule with R-chriality on the carbon center,
+For exmaple, if we provide a chiral molecule with R-chirality on the carbon center,

 ```python
 from mokit.lib.mirror_wfn import mirror_wfn
 mirror_wfn('CHFClBr_R.fch')
 ```

 the function `mirror_wfn` will return a file named `CHFClBr_R_m.fch`, where `_m` means mirror.
-This new file includes new Cartesian coordinates with S-chriality, updated MO coefficients, total density matrix and spin density matrix (if it was in the CHFClBr_R.fch file).
+This new file includes new Cartesian coordinates with S-chirality, updated MO coefficients, total density matrix and spin density matrix (if it was in the CHFClBr_R.fch file).

 If you start with the file `CHFClBr_R.chk`, not `CHFClBr_R.fch`, and you want to get the .chk file of the mirror image, you can use the function `mirror_c2c`, which is a wrapper of `formchk -> mirror_wfn -> unfchk`.
 For exemple,